shivaaniket/ML-Projects/README.md

-# R-Proj-KNN
+# ML Projects
-This project is on usage of KNN algorithm
+This project is on usage of ML algorithms in R and Python